|

 and had people working for him.
 Because

-many pagans in Demetrius
+many pagans in Artemis,

-tells his cohorts that Paul preaches “that man-made gods are no gods at
+man-made gods are no gods at all.
+Demetrius

-28 tells us that “when they heard this they were furious and began
+28 tells us that when they heard this they were furious and began

-shouting; ‘great is Artemis of the Ephesians’.
+shouting; great is Artemis of the Ephesians.

 Soon an uproar began.
 Two